 Unlike the remainder of the hospital, regular visiting hours do not apply to the NICU.
 Parents are welcome to visit any time they are able, whether it’s 2 a.m. or dinnertime.
 We understand that leaving your baby in the hospital to go home is very stressful for families.
 Knowing that we open our door to families whenever they want to visit.

 Will I be able to breastfeed my baby while he/she is in the NICU?
 Or will I be able to once he/she is out?

 We strongly encourage mothers to provide breastmilk for their babies whenever possible.
-Not all babies are able to breast or bottle feed when first born, but we have lactation consultants available to help support mothers with pumping their milk in the interim.
-When the infants are big enough and strong enough, we do promote breastfeeding while the babies are still in the NICU.
-Many of our NICU graduates are exclusively breastfed once home, or at least on a combination of both breast and bottle feeding.
+Not all babies can breast or bottle-feed when firstborn, but we have lactation consultants available to help support mothers with pumping their milk in the interim.
+When the infants are big enough and strong enough, we promote breastfeeding while the babies are still in the NICU.
+Many of our NICU graduates are exclusively breastfed once home, or at least on a combination of breast and bottle feeding.

-Not all NICUs are equal, so it’s important to know the difference when you are choosing where to have your baby.
-Our level III NICU provides the highest level of neonatal intensive care available in the San Gabriel Valley.
+Not all NICUs are equal, so it’s important to know the difference when choosing where to have your baby.
+Our Level III Neonatal Intensive Care Unit provides the highest neonatal intensive care available in the San Gabriel Valley.
 Families are offered a wide range of services to receive the support they need, including access to the March of Dimes app, which provides information and an instant community of NICU families who are sharing their experiences as well.

 Learn more information about our maternity, labor & delivery support, and birth center team.